IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 ```

 ###### 2:3.78.4.1.2.2 Parameter Modifiers
-Patient Demographics Suppliers shall support the `“:exact”` parameter modifier on all query parameters of type string.
+Patient Demographics Suppliers shall support the `“:exact”` parameter modifier on all search parameters of type string.
 When supplied by the Patient Demographics Consumer, the `“:exact”` parameter modifier instructs the Patient Demographics Supplier that exact matching should be performed.
 The Patient Demographics Consumer should not use, and Patient Demographics Supplier may ignore, any additional parameter modifiers listed in the FHIR standard, which are considered out of scope in the context of this transaction

 ###### 2:3.78.4.1.2.3 Populating Which Domains are Returned <a name="domainpop"> </a>
 The Patient Demographics Consumer may constrain the domains from which patient identifiers are returned from the Patient Demographics Supplier in the resulting bundle.
-The Patient Demographics Consumer shall convey this by specifying the patient identity domains in the system component of repeating `identifier` parameters using the OR format (example of requesting results in identifier domain 1.2.3 *OR* 4.5.6):
+The Patient Demographics Consumer shall convey this by specifying the patient identity domains in the system component of repeating `identifier` parameters using the [OR format](http://hl7.org/fhir/R4/search.html#combining) (example of using `,` in a request for identifier domain `1.2.3` *OR* `4.5.6`):

     &identifier=urn:oid:1.2.3|,urn:oid:4.5.6|

-For example, a Patient Demographics Consumer wishing to filter for patients with a last name of SMITH having identifiers from an identity domain with OID 1.2.3.4.5 would convey this search as (example of requesting a family name of SMITH *AND* in the identifier domain 1.2.3.4.5):
+For example, a Patient Demographics Consumer wishing to filter for patients with a last name of SMITH having identifiers from an identity domain with OID 1.2.3.4.5 would convey this search using the [AND format](http://hl7.org/fhir/R4/search.html#combining) as (example of requesting a family name of SMITH *AND* in the identifier domain 1.2.3.4.5):

 	  ?family=SMITH&identifier=urn:oid:1.2.3.4.5|